adfinis/adfinis-rclone-mgr/README.md

 This repository provides a streamlined way to mount Google Drive using Rclone, tailored for Adfinis workflows.
 It includes:
 - A web-based configuration tool for Google Drive mounts.
 - Systemd service templates for managing Rclone mounts.
-- Nautilus integration for opening files directly in Google Drive.
+- Nautilus integration for opening files directly in Google Drive and copying shareable links.
+- CLI Tool to mount and umount shares

 ## 📦 Installation